panzerdp/dmitripavlutin.com/content/posts/081-own-inherited-properties/index.md

 Object.getOwnPropertyNames(myObject); // => ['myProp']
 ```

-Because `myObject` has one own property `myProp`, invoking `Object.getOwnPropertyNames(myObject)` returns an array having this property name: `['myProp']`.
+`Object.getOwnPropertyNames(myObject)` returns an array having one own property name: `['myProp']`.

 ## 2. Inherited properties

 > *An inherited property* is a property the object inherits from the prototype object.

-Every object in JavaScript links to an object from which it inherties properties: this object named *prototype*.
+Every object in JavaScript links to an object (the prototype object) from which it inherits properties.

 Let's use again `myObject`.
-But this time access a property that you haven't defined upon `myObject`:
+This time let's access a property that you haven't defined upon `myObject` directly:

 ```javascript
 const myObject = {